What do I need to know?

-If you have only travelled through a „high risk area“ or “virus variant area” and did not stop there (transit flight), the same rules apply to you as to those who enter (directly) from a non-risk area.
-Those who spend less than 24 hours in a high-risk area or virus variant area do not have to go into a quarantine either.
+If you have only travelled through a “virus variant area” without stopping there (transit flight), the same rules apply to you as to those who enter (directly) from a non-risk area.
+Those who spend less than 24 hours in "virus variant area" do not have to go into a quarantine either.

 Check the website of the relevant Immigration Office to see if it is open.
 If they are partially opened again, you can apply for the extension online on their website.
 You can search for your Immigration Office’s website on bamf.de.
 Check the website and inform yourself thoroughly about the procedure.
 After you apply online, the Immigration Office will then send you a so-called "Fiktionsbescheinigung" in your mailbox- and your residence permit will remain valid for the time being.

 If you have problems with the "Fiktionsbescheinigung" or did not receive anything at all, it is essential that you seek advice from a migration advice centre or a counselling centre for refugees.
 You can find one nearby on our Local Pages.

 If your visa expires, and you cannot leave due to coronavirus, you will need to apply for a visa extension.
 You need to call or write an informal e-mail in due time and specify relevant personal data (name, date of birth, etc.) to the Immigration Office in your area.
 To find the Immigration office responsible for you, check bamf.de.

 Please note: If your stay depends on the continuation of your employment, and you lose your job, you may have to leave the country.
 In case that is not possible for the time being, you will be issued a tolerated stay permit or "Duldung".
 You can find out more in our chapter "tolerated stay permit".